djberghoff/-folio/_posts/2018-02-19-reds-travel.markdown

 	<li>Assumption 2</li>
 	<li>Assumption 3</li>
 </ul>
-<h3>Scraping mlb.com to get stadium coordinates</h3>
+<h3>Using a web scraper to get stadium coordinates</h3>
 <br>
-For the sake of simplicity, I decided to use the address of each team's stadium as the start/end point for all travel. <a href="http://www.mlb.com/team/">MLB.com</a> has team by team information laid out in a nice grid.
-The only thing missing is a handy download link...I decided to try out web parsing using the Python package Beautiful Soup.
+For the sake of simplicity, I decided to use the address of each team's stadium as the start/end point for all travel. <a href="http://www.mlb.com/team/">MLB.com</a> has team by team information laid out in a nice grid, the only thing missing is a handy download link.
+Instead, I decided to try out web parsing using the Python package Beautiful Soup.
 This package allows you to parse the HTML codee of a web page and pick out the sections you need.
 A well-formatted web page will often have clear tags and classes that make it easier to identify specific sections.
-In this case, the information for each team is placed within unordered lists.
-The teams are sorted by league into two classes--"al team" for American League and "nl team" for National League.
+It helps to view the source code (right click--view source code) to better understand how the page is structured.
+In this case, the teams are sorted by league into two classes and the information for each team is placed within unordered lists.
 I can simply use the Beautiful Soup parser to locate all instances of each class and return the information of the corresponding list elements.
 <br>
 {% highlight python %}
 from bs4 import BeautifulSoup as bs